 TV provides that momentary reprieve of instant gratification.

 Peggy had explained to Julio that she would be in Indianapolis for business on Sunday.
-“But that’s the day of the moon landing!” he protests.
+“But that’s the day of the moon landing!” he protests, thinking of his television privileges.
 Peggy relents and says she’ll leave him the key so he can come over and watch the landing on TV in her absence.
-“Just don’t try to use the stove again this time.”
+“Just don’t try to use the stove again this time,” she warns.

 Don, Peggy, Pete, and Harry Crane are flying to Indianapolis to give their pitch to the corporate heads at Burger Chef.
 The partners, Don and Pete, sit up front together while Peggy and Pete sit a few rows back.
 They all appear to be flying in the same class.